Call Us Today! 602-559-9700 | info@spoonerpt.com

 By: Dillon Moeller, PT, DPT, FAFS

 When you think about overhead strength, you might first think about the bigger upper body muscles like deltoids and lats.
 However, it is your small but mighty muscles that allow you to perform at the highest level.
-We talked to Dillon Moeller, PT, DPT, FAFS, about […]
+We talked to Dillon Moeller, PT, DPT, FAFS, about what he teaches baseball, […]

 7 07, 2022